minthemiddle/calendar-blocker/README.md

-# Calendar Priority Blocker
+# Calendar Blocker

 This tool creates calendar blocker slots based on your priority areas.
 The blocker slots are for your upcoming week.
-You can import the blocker slots into any calendar as they are in *.ics format.
+You can import the blocker slots into any calendar as they are in `*.ics` format.

 ## What works